 Create a resource group

-Create a cluster
+Create Kubernetes cluster

-az acs create --orchestrator-type=kubernetes \ --resource-group $RESOURCE_GROUP --name=$CLUSTER_NAME --dns-prefix=$DNS_PREFIX --generate-ssh-keys
+az acs create --orchestrator-type=kubernetes \ --resource-group myResourceGroup \ --name=myK8sCluster \ --agent-count=2 \ --generate-ssh-keys

 kubectl, the Kubernetes command-line client.

 az acs kubernetes install-cli

-az acs kubernetes get-credentials --resource-group=$RESOURCE_GROUP --name=$CLUSTER_NAME
+az acs kubernetes get-credentials --resource-group=myResourceGroup --name=myK8sCluster

 kubectl get nodes